nathan-andosen/event-manager/README.md

 ## @EventListener decorator

-The _@EventListener_ decorator is a method decorator and is very useful in Angular components, but can be used anywhere.
+The _@EventListener_ decorator is a method decorator that will automatically subscribe and unsubscribe to events, its very useful in Angular components, but can be used anywhere.

+__IMPORTANT:__ If using the EventListener decorator, make event names unique throughout your app.
+If not, the EventListener decorator will throw an error.

 __How it works:__